exercism/v3/languages/csharp/exercises/concept/user-defined-exceptions/.docs/instructions.md

 Complete the definition of the constructor of `CalculationException` which will need to store (wrap) any exception thrown by the calculator as well as the operands that are being processed at the time the exception is thrown.

-## 2. Implement the `Multiply()` method
+## 2. Handle overflow conditions in the calculator and provide enhanced information to the caller

 Implement the `CalculatorTestHarness.Multiply()` method, which should call the `Calculator.Multiply()` method of the `Calculator` instance passed to the constructor. passing in x and y integer values.
 If an overflow occurs in the `Calculator.Multiply()` method, it will throw an `OverflowException`.
 This exception should be caught in the `CalculatorTestHarness.Multiply()` method and wrapped in a `CalculationException` and the x and y values being passed around should be stored as the exception's operands.
 The newly created `CalculationException` object should be thrown.
 You can ignore the value returned by the `Calculator.Multiply()` method if it is successful.

 ```csharp
 var cth = new CalculatorTestHarness(new Calculator());